UN SDG 7: Affordable and clean energy

 Learning & teaching

-Our Masters in Sustainable Energy, delivered by our College of Science & Engineering, is designed to equip students for meaningful work in the international energy sector.
-The programme addresses all key aspects of sustainable energy, from the most advanced technologies through to ethical and economic considerations.
-Scotland has seen great expansion in sustainable energy businesses in the last decade, and graduates
+Our Masters in Sustainable Energy is an interdisciplinary programme that will equip students for employment within the international energy sector.
+It addresses all the key aspects of sustainable energy, from the most advanced technologies through to ethical and economic considerations.

 University operations